MrNagarOO7/task-management/README.md

 - Authentication: JWT (JSON Web Tokens) for securing user authentication.
 - Express.js: A web application framework used in conjunction with Nest.js for handling HTTP requests.

+## Frontend Technology Stack

+- React.js: A JavaScript library for building user interfaces.
+- Redux: A state management library used to manage application state and data flow.
+- Redux Thunk: A middleware for Redux that allows handling asynchronous actions.
+- Axios: A popular HTTP client library used for making API requests to the backend server.
+- Ant Design: A UI library for React that provides a set of pre-designed components and styles for building modern and responsive user interfaces.

 ## Getting Started

 To set up the Task Management Application locally, follow these steps: